 Graham also feels the Chinese need to be concerned about being too centralized and too stuck in their ways.
 He implies if each nation concentrated on their own deficiencies they would realize their highest priority should not be how they share influence in Asia.
 They would both do well to read, "History of the Peloponessian War" by Thucydides who had a pretty good diagnosis on the problem.

 This is a book that in detail points to a lack of understanding and potential harm to everyone.
 The dangers and opportunities outlined here are well amplified in the book.
 I hope that it gets the attention it urgently deserves.
 It was written after the election of Donald Trump.
-The issues raised in this book are of the most serious nature , but give this blogger concern for the future of mankind.
+The issues raised in this book are of the most serious nature and give this blogger concern for the future of mankind.
 It is not just that Donald Trump is so inappropriate for his role in these and other delicate matters, but the people who put him in power have been reckless in their decision and priorities.

 For more details check out http://www.belfercenter.org/thucydides-trap/overview-thucydides-trap